seanreed1111/sql-recipes/recipes.md

 |   3 | The Rocks   |
 |   5 | Les Deux Soeurs |
 +------+-------------------+
-A two-step method for picking out the right titles without a join is to look up the artist’s ID with one statement and then use the ID in a second statement to select rows that match it: mysql> SELECT @id := a_id FROM painting WHERE title = 'The Potato Eaters';
+A two-step method for picking out the right titles without a join is to look up the artist’s ID with one statement and then use the ID in a second statement to SELECT rows that match it: mysql> SELECT @id := a_id FROM painting WHERE title = 'The Potato Eaters';
 +-------------+
 | @id := a_id |